pragma-/Plang/README.md

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

-It will dynamically infer, at run-time, the types of its parameters and return value from the types of the arguments passed to it and the value returned.
+Plang will infer, at run-time, the types of its parameters and return value from the types of the arguments passed to it and the value returned.

     > fn add(a, b) a + b; add(3, 4)